What kinds of programs do you offer?

 How much do classes cost?

 As an affiliate of the Graduate Theological Union, our tuition is in line with the consortium.
-For the 2019-20 academic year, tuition is about $780 per unit.
-Review the information on our website for updates and a full listing of tuition and fees.

 Are scholarships or funding available?